Chicago priest Pfleger `devastated’ by sex-abuse allegations

 Cupich’s letter did not offer any details about the sexual abuse, including where it took place.
 The letter said the archdiocese’s Office for the Protection of Children and Youth would be available to answer parishioners’ questions.

+Pfleger was ordained in 1975 and was assigned to St. Sabina Church that same year.
+Six years later, according to a biography on the church’s website, he became pastor — the youngest full-time pastor in the archdiocese at the time.

-Pfleger has been the pastor at St. Sabina since 1981, turning a sleepy and struggling parish into one of the most thriving in the nation’s third-largest city.
+He has won wide praise for turning a sleepy and struggling parish into one of the most thriving in the nation’s third-largest city.
 Over the years he has garnered headlines for his activism and protests.
 He has been arrested while protesting at stores that were selling drug paraphernalia and for smearing red paint on billboards advertising cigarettes in his neighborhood.

+Pfleger, who counts the Rev. Martin Luther King Jr. as a hero and quotes him on his phone voicemail, has twice been a keynote speaker for the annual service commemorating King at the civil rights leader’s former church in Atlanta.
+At the request of King’s family, he was one of the speakers at the 2006 funeral of King’s widow, Coretta Scott King, according the website.

 His activism captured the attention of film director Spike Lee, who based the character played by actor John Cusack in the 2015 film “Chi-Raq” on Pfleger.
 He also made headlines when he adopted two children — one of whom was shot to death near the parish — and has clashed with Cupich and his predecessors for such acts as hosting Nation of Islam Minister Louis Farrakhan at his church.